 Green Home Design Concepts

-Besides energy efficiency, there are other key elements
+Besides energy efficiency, there are other key elements unique

-low maintenance exteriors.
-Protecting against rising energy
+maintenance exteriors.
+Protecting against rising energy prices

-prices adds to your security and your home’s future value.
+adds to your security and your home’s future value.

-products and construction techniques, incorporating those we
+and construction techniques, incorporating those

 Space Management in Green Homes